francocurotto/YDDM-re/documentation/abilities_notes.md

 - Reply: Can be activated when monster is attacked and does not GUARD
 - Standing: Can be activated once per turn during the DUNGEON phase
 ## Item Abilities
-- Item: Is activated when a monster lands in the item position
+- Manual Item: Is activated when a monster lands in the item position
-- Item dimension: Is activated immediately after item dimension
+- Dimension Item: Is activated immediately after item dimension

 # Common Abilities Definition
 ## TUNNELING